wyrmworkspublishing/free5e/en-US/Characters_Codex/06_Spellcasting/Spell_Descriptions/N/Nullify_Sense.md

 **Duration:** 1 minute

 Until the spell ends, one creature you can pinpoint has one external sense—one form of sight, hearing, smell, or taste—[nullified](#Conditions_nullified) unless it succeeds on a Constitution saving throw.
-Nullifying a sense also nullifies any parasense or ability that relies on it as a supporting sense (for example, echolocation when hearing is nullified).
+Nullifying a sense also nullifies any parasense or ability that relies on it as a supporting sense (for example, auditory echolocation when hearing is nullified).
 At the end of each of its turns the target can repeat its saving throw, ending the spell on a success.

 **At Higher Levels.**